 '''

-constant-decl ::= const type-spec {} ident = const-lexpr ;
+constant-decl ::= const attributes type-spec {} ident = const-lexpr ;

 '''

 A constant declaration associates a name to a limited expression.
 The limited expression can refer to constant names declared earlier, but cannot refer to other kinds of identifiers.
+The optional attributes influence the interpretation of the type specification, e.g. const int x = 3 defines x with Caml type int, but const [int64] long x = 5 defines x with Caml type int64.